CSCfi/csc-user-guide/docs/data/sensitive-data/faq-index.md

-## Sensitive Data Services for research
+# Sensitive Data Services for research FAQs.

 **Access and authentication**